 Implement automated data capture and wireless technology to collect all data on-line, real time.

-Voice systems, pick-to-light and put-to-light systems, scanners (including wrist and finger scanners), vehicle-mounted terminals, tablet and smartphone scanners, and wearable computers are all part of automated data capture technology.
+Voice systems, pick-to-light and put-to-light systems, scanners (including handheld and finger scanners), vehicle-mounted terminals, tablet and smartphone devices, and wearable computers are all part of automated data capture technology.
 This technology is necessary to collect data throughout the warehouse from these automated systems.

 Implement barcode based process changes.

 The objective of these changes should be to eliminate manual recording of data into the WMS.
 Paper based systems are error prone and have low productivity.
 Using barcode scanning systems in receiving, put away, replenishment, picking, packing, DC inventory control, shipping and returns reduces errors, speeds up the processes and makes high inventory accuracy possible.
 Warehouse management systems help standardize processes and reduce training time.
 Unlike paper-based systems which require manual entry and delay, the detail becomes available on-line and real-time.